 | STONEHOUSE MARKET FARM (formerly known as Think Little CSA) rests on less than ten acres in Scottsville, south-central KY.
 The farm is small… and we intend to stay small.
 Our aim is to sustainably grow a diversity of veg and protein, but as little as possible to still provide a good livelihood for our family, keep it as close to home as possible, and leave room for other aspiring farmers to do the same.
 On our farm, we explore innovative small-scale methods (see Proud of…) to improve our profitability, the soil on our farm, and our quality of life.
 Follow us as we learn, grow, and live our farmlife.

 We—Jackson and Jordan Rolett—are first-generation, beginning farmers.
 Our farm story began by veraciously reading the work of Wendell Berry, volunteering for Community Farmers Market on Saturday mornings, and spending our free time at Need More Acres Farm.
-Over the next several years, we dedicated more and more time to the farm and the farmers market where we learned how to grow veg and local farm economies respectively, assumed several roles within organizations moving local food access forward in our own town as well as across the state, began a CSA of our own, had two children, and moved our farm three times.
-In 2018, we were finally bought a farm, Stonehouse, and put down some real roots.
+Over the next several years, we dedicated more and more time to the farm and the farmers market—where we learned how to grow veg and local farm economies respectively—assuming several roles within organizations moving local food access forward in our own town as well as across the state, began a CSA of our own, had two children, and moved our farm three times.
+In 2018, we finally bought a farm in our hometown of Scottsville, KY, with a Stonehouse, and put down some real roots.

 We grow thirty+ vegetables, year-round, on just one acre—43,560 square feet—using bio-intensive no-till methods.
 Simply, we grow as much as we are able in the smallest area without tilling the soil.
 Here are some basic principles we follow: